Healthy Recipes using Kaya Seed

 - 1 teaspoon vanilla extract

-- Spread the mixture on a baking sheet and bake for 20-25 minutes, stirring halfway through, until golden brown.
+- Pour the wet mixture over the dry ingredients and mix well.
+Spread onto a baking sheet and bake for 20-25 minutes, stirring halfway through until golden.

 - 1/2 cup kaya seeds